top of page

 Isolation in a city or in a landscape became inspirational for me.
 It taught me to draw from personal strength and focused on my ability to learn, to express and to be.
 Place holding and belonging became my focus.

-Trained in design + art to see inherent qualities, form, shape and line, etc, I constantly push and question fundamentals of design and composition to create a feeling that is evocative, and even innovative.
+Trained by artists in design school, tI was taught to see and the importance of a rigorous practice, integrity adn clarity of ideas through explorations and through innovation.
+All the fundamental of design taught me how to see inherent qualities, form, shape and line, etc, I constantly push and question fundamentals of design and composition to create a feeling that is evocative, and even innovative.
 In my current (and past) creative practices research, study and critical thinking reveal qualities that make up materials; raw Belgian linen, canvas, torrefied maple wood, paper, yupo, metal, kelp + sea grass - a new application, a new medium creates a new narrative, imbued wth meaning and an innovative approach to communicating meaning visually.

 By exposing the beauty of the linen or cotton canvas, or the torrefied maple wood of the panels, zinc or stainless steel, I build on this 'foundation' to capture in acrylics or oil, archival inks or Japanese graphite, the place that surrounds me.
 The process and the conscious material choice creates subtle and delicate variations within each piece - the story telling begins.